how can i stop leaking, relieve symptoms of prolapse and help heal my ab gap?

 It's a question of getting the timing right, and can take a while to learn.
 A bit of conscious effort with this initially, and you will re-train your brain to do this automatically, which is how it's designed to work.

-If you would like some expert guidance to assist your pelvic floor and abdominal recovery, you can access this via my online Physio led postnatal pilates classes.
+If you would like some expert guidance to assist your pelvic floor and abdominal recovery, you can access this via my in studio & online Physio led core and pelvic floor rehab classes.
 I'll teach you modified pilates exercises that are specifically designed for the postnatal population, drawing on my many years of clinical experience as a Chartered Physiotherapist.
 We can pave your way back to running, fitness classes and jumping without pelvic discomfort and leaking, through postnatal rehab.

 Mother Nurture Pilates | Physiotherapist led Antenatal & Postnatal Pilates classes